KNDinesh/CKA-Certification-Course-2025/Day 04/README.md

 ## **Building an Image with a Custom Dockerfile Name**

 To build an image using a custom-named Dockerfile, use the `-f` flag in the `docker build` command.
+Create basic docker file with any name and build the image.
+If we do not specify `-f` flag, while building the image, it will throw **failed to read dockerfile: no such file or directory error**.
+However as soon as we update the file with **FROM** (instruction) as the first word, VS Code understood that it could be a dockerfile and changes the icon.

 ### **Command Syntax**
 ```bash